-The claim is subject to litigation and therefore the timing and amounts that may be paid to the Council are uncertain.
+The claims are subject to litigation and therefore the timing and amounts that may be paid to the Council are uncertain.

-44 NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS
+44 NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMEN'.

 Disclosure of nature and extent of risk arising from Financial Instruments